 She adds, ”I think that no matter what pathway (to recovery) is pursued, every part of those paths involves you receiving help, and you being able to provide help for others.
 Be it actively or passively.
 I consider it simple.
 If someone’s going to be nice to me, and I’m learning how to be nice to myself, then I can learn how to be nice to someone else.
 It’s a really simple chain reaction.”

-When Marcy Tate, intern at Revive Recovery, is able to help someone, her own recovery is fortified.
+When Marcy Tate, intern at Revive Recovery, an addiction treatment center in New Hampshire, is able to help someone, her own recovery is fortified.
 “I think it’s humbling.
 It’s a constant reminder of how dangerous (our thinking) is.
 Because I forget how dangerous it is for me to think alone.
 So anytime I’m opening myself up to new things, new people, or helping people, I am being reminded of A, the good things that are happening in my life, and B, the destruction that could happen – prison, things like that.”

 And here’s the key that unlocks that first door to this karmic phenomenon: “You have to be willing to ask for help before you can give it,” Harrington says.
 “You have to be vulnerable, and that can be scary.”
 But soon you will find you are able to listen to an overwhelmed roommate who just moved in to your sober house.
 You’ll offer a few words of advice that helped you early on, and you will see you’ve made a difference.
 You will feel better yourself.
 It’s actually proven science.

 Results of a 2016 study, “The Neurobiology of Giving Versus Receiving Support: The Role of Stress-Related and Social Reward-Related Neural Activity,” published in Psychosomatic Medicine: Journal of Biobehavioral Medicine, shows that while both giving and receiving help reduce stress activity and increase reward activity in the brain, according to MRI scans, the boost in reward activity for those giving help is actually higher.